Arrested Development

 It is totally understandable that so many gay and lesbian people are now standing up to these appalling people, and distancing themselves from them.
 Gay and lesbian rights were hard-fought, and bravely won.
 For what possible reason would they want to be hijacked by and lumped in with a movement that has absolutely nothing to do with same-sex attraction.
 One-time gay rights warrior, Peter Tatchell, has lost any credibility he once had, and has proved himself to be on the side of the lunatic trans ideologues.
 And again, linking trans ideology with paedophilia, he has repeatedly spoken out about his belief that the age of consent should be lowered, and of the ‘positive nature’ of sexual relationships between adult men and boys.
 Hmm.

-Indeed, many rational trans people, such as Blaire White, Buck Angel, and a YouTuber who calls himself The Offensive Tranny, are also speaking out, wanting the world to know that they do not belong to this ludicrous “community”.
-Of course, trans people like this are shunned by the trans ideologues, called traitors and worse.
-The same happens to those brave souls who detransition and speak publicly about it, as stark warning to others.
+Brave souls who found themselves sucked into the madness, but have since detransitioned are shunned by their "community", called traitors and worse.
+Many are now speaking publicly about their experiences, as stark warning to others.
 Chloe Cole, a young woman who at the age of 15 underwent a full mastectomy as a result of her confusion and the malpractice of the doctors who treated her, has spoken extensively about her awful experience.
 She is hated by the trans “community” because of her bravery, and for highlighting the enormous threat that trans ideology poses.

 A bit of parental and teacher discipline would go an awful long way to resolving this growing problem.
 Alas, I feel that the lunatics have taken over the asylum.
 And that way madness lies.